-Our 5 tips for getting the most out of your wedding hair and makeup trial to prepare yourself for looking at the most beautiful on your big day:
+Our 5 tips for how to prepare for your wedding hair and makeup trial to prepare yourself for looking at the most beautiful on your big day:

 There is so much inspiration online for your bridal beauty look and Pinterest is the holy grail for assisting in wedding planning in general.